 Our Maternal and Child Health service is continuing to provide support services whilst experiencing significant challenges from low availability of Maternal and Child Health nurses, an issue being experienced in areas across Victoria, along with the high local birth rate and COVID-19.

-From the week commencing 6 June, Melton City Council will prioritise children from 0-8 weeks of age, plus Aboriginal and Torres Strait Islander children and families, children and families experiencing vulnerability, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.
+It should be noted that in addition to children 0-8 weeks of age, Council will also provide Maternal and Child Health services to Aboriginal and Torres Strait Islander children and families, vulnerable children and families, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.

 Support measures available